 2. Getting Started

-When accepted each student receives an iScoil pack that provides all information required to log in to their system.
-Once online students start with some basic learning activities and exercises designed to allow iScoil tutors assess learning styles and interests.
-Students are assigned an individual online mentor and introduced to online subject tutors who are always available to contact and provide help and support.
+When accepted, each student receives an iScoil pack that provides all information required to log in to our learning platform.
+Students start with some basic learning activities and exercises designed to allow us assess learning styles and interests.
+Students are assigned an individual online mentor and introduced to our online course tutors.

 3. Personal Learning Plan